WICG/pending-beacon/docs/fetch-later-api.md

 * The document is destroyed.
 * After a user-specified time, even if the document is in bfcache.
+* Browser decides its time to send it.

-The API returns a `FetchLaterResult` that contains a boolean field `activated` that may be updated to tell whether the deferred request has been sent out or not.
+The API returns a `FetchLaterResult` that contains a read-only boolean field `activated` that may be updated by Browser to tell whether the deferred request has been sent out or not.
 On successful sending, the whole response will be ignored, including body and headers.
 Nothing at all should be processed or updated, as the page is already gone.

 Note that from the point of view of the API user, the exact send time is unknown.